aivarsk/aivarsk.github.io/_posts/2021-07-16-inspecting-python-functions.md

 To get the number of function arguments you have to sum `__code__.co_argcount` and `__code__.co_kwonlyargcount`.
 However, `__code__.co_posonlyargcount` is already included in `__code__.co_argcount`.

-To find the names of arguments, event the positional-only ones (!), we have to look at `__code__.co_varnames`.
+To find the names of arguments, even the positional-only ones (!), we have to look at `__code__.co_varnames`.
 It contains both the function arguments and local variables and we have to take only the first elements matching the argument count:

 ```python
 >>> f.__code__.co_varnames[:f.__code__.co_argcount+f.__code__.co_kwonlyargcount]